-Like her heroine Sarah McKinney, Exall was born and raised in England.
+Like her mystery series heroine Sarah McKinney, Exall grew up in England.
 She lived in France and Belgium before moving to Atlanta where she practiced employment law with leading firms and as in-house counsel.
-In 2006, she moved to the Pacific Northwest, retired from the law, and devoted herself to writing.
-She is a graduate of the London School of Economics and Emory University School of Law.
+In 2006, she moved to the Pacific Northwest, and abandoned the law to devote herself to writing.

 She has published three Sarah McKinney mysteries.
 The second and third books in the series (A Dangerous Descent and A Splintered Step) won CIBA Clue Awards for international mystery.

 A Splintered Step was also a semi-finalist in Screencraft’s Cinematic Books competition.

 As well as the Sarah McKinney series, Exall’s work has been published in anthologies: Memory into Memoir, Whatcom Writes, The Kumquat Challenge and So Much Depends Upon.
 Her memoir An Azure Year won the 2017 Solas Award for Best Travel Writing in the travel + food category.

 Turning to historical fiction, Exall published a novelette, The Elgin Letters, set in Victorian Yorkshire, and has just contracted with the Wild Rose Press for publication of a novel inspired by a true story of a Dutch diplomat who saved the lives of Jewish refugees during World War II: Daughters of Riga is coming soon.

 To schedule Marian to speak to your group or book club, in person or via Zoom, please send a request to: firstname.lastname@example.org.